 Where Should You Move?

 When you downsize, you most likely won’t be moving many more times in the future.
-If you do plan on staying in the same home for the foreseeable future, consider your needs for the future:
+If the house you are buying is a place you plan on staying in indefinitely, consider your needs for the future:

 Take into consideration:

 - The size of the house.
 Do you want an extra room for the family to stay and visit?

 - Condo or House?
 Do you want to pay an HOA, or would you still take care of maintenance?